 Keeping in the loop

 You can also use tools to set up streams so that you don’t miss any Pinterest action whilst you’re offline.
 Buffer, Cyfe and Hootsuite will all help you do this.

-For example, you could set up a monitoring stream to track any pins that mention the name of your ecommerce website, or streams for keywords that are relevant to your business.
+For example, you could set up a monitoring stream to track any pins that mention the name of your website, or streams for keywords that are relevant to your business.
 This is a good way to find more Pinterest users to grow your audience of potential customers.

-Automating your Pinterest strategy
+Automating your Pinterest ideas

 There are free tools out there that can help make your Pinterest strategy as effortless as possible and save you both time and manpower.